 As the world continues to become more aware of personal data protection and the right to be forgotten, it’s clear that teams could stand to gain more from the security offered by backup solutions.
 Just 31% of teams named ‘enhanced security’ a key benefit of Salesforce DevOps, indicating that the vast majority are overlooking the security benefits that come with a mature backup solution.

 As 11% of Salesforce teams are hosting their backups locally, this still raises questions about compliance — where and how is that data being stored?
-Teams could benefit from a comprehensive and robust backup solution that provides secure storage for their data.
+Teams could benefit from a comprehensive and robust backup solution for Salesforce that provides secure storage for their data.

 Disaster recovery